FlexMeasures/flexmeasures/documentation/tut/building_uis.rst

 Embedding charts
 ------------------------

 Creating charts from data can consume lots of development time.
 FlexMeasures can help here by delivering ready-made charts.

-In this tutorial, let's display two charts: one with power measurements and forecasts (a solar panel installation) and one with schedules of several EV chargers on the same location, next to each other for easy comparison.
+In this tutorial, we'll embed a chart with electricity prices.

 First, we define a div tag for the chart and a basic layout (full width).
 We also load the visualization libraries we need (more about that below), and set up a custom formatter we use in FlexMeasures charts.